 From this experience, simplified and flexible refund, cancellations and rescheduling processes will be table stakes.
 More than ever, guests are looking for a booking experience they can trust and feel empowered by to help rebuild consumer confidence and reduce frustrations.

-The changed landscape will have an impact on how technology companies approach product roadmaps.
+The changing landscape will have an impact on how technology companies approach product roadmaps.
 I can only speak to Zaui’s features that would be key in rebounding, which includes: A NEW ONLINE Booking Engine to help you capture 2021 bookings, Customer Credit Balance, Self Service Features, deeper API integrations and connectivity features for promoting local.

 3. The Tours and Activities Market is Expected to Contract, and We’ll Likely See Further Consolidations